testvael/testvael/faq.markdown

 <details>
   <summary><b>How can I find out which Twitch or Youtube channels earn free NFT?</b></summary>
-In the Explore section under ELYT, you can view all relevant free NFTs on ELYT by ticking Free NFTs in the left hand filter or directly using [this link](https://elyt.net/explore?free=true).
+In the Explore section under ELYT, you can view all relevant free NFTs on ELYT by ticking Free NFTs in the left hand filter or directly using <a href="https://elyt.net/explore?free=true" target="_blank">this link</a> .
 </details>

 <details>